janiswalser/Rough-Ready/README.md

 # Rough & Ready

-Boost your productivity by creating Html,Css,Js - files with only one command.
+Boost your productivity by create Html,Css,Js - files with only one command.
 You will get a Folder with all three files which directly be embedded into the html – oh and jQuery too!